contagon/handbook/handbook/10-aaronic-priesthood.md

 ## 10.1 Purpose and Organization

 The Aaronic Priesthood helps God’s children prepare to return to His presence.
-It holds “the keys of the ministering of angels, and of the gospel of repentance, and of baptism” ([Doctrine and Covenants 13](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/13?lang=eng); see also [3.3.2](3-priesthood-principles.md#332-aaronic-priesthood)).
+It holds “the keys of the ministering of angels, and of the gospel of repentance, and of baptism” ([Doctrine and Covenants 13](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/13?lang=eng); see also [3.3.2](3-priesthood-principles.md#332-aaronic-priesthood) in this handbook).

 ### 10.1.1 Purpose